cosmic-frey/Active-Recall-Scheduler/README.md

 # Active-Recall-Scheduler
 This is a side project where I made an active recall scheduler for my Biochemistry, M1 and M2 (Development) modules for term 1 of my final year at University.
 I then began experimenting with interactive UI in Python, because I'm picky and wanted it to look nicer.
-(This brought me so much joy)

 ## Altered Module Lists:
 ### M1: